DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * If within a list then move up several elements.
 If the first element is already visible then move to it.

-* If within an editable field then move up several lines.
+* If within an input area then move up several lines.
 If the first line is already visible then move to it.

 * If within a set of pages then move to the previous page.